robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 # Approach 3.:
 # function types

 ^ Swift supports multiple dispatch: which function will be executed when you call a function can depend on both the argument and return types.
-That means that free functions can act a lot like methods: you can write a function `foo(…)` taking `Bar` and another taking `Quux`.
+That means that ordinary, i.e. _free_ functions can act a lot like methods: you can write a function `foo(…)` taking `Bar` and another taking `Quux`.

 ---